(Revised December 2013)

 - Potential nutrient value of manure

-A simple calculator (*.xlsx) for the Value of Manure is available to correspond with the NebGuide: Calculating the Value of Manure for Crop Production, G-1519
+A simple calculator (*.xlsm) for the Value of Manure is available to correspond with the NebGuide: Calculating the Value of Manure for Crop Production, G-1519

 See a tutorial to learn to learn how to use this tool.